homerocavazos/js-accordion/README.md

 #### Parent Selector

 The default required selector name is `<dl class="jsa">`.
-You may choose a different selector name as long as you specify it in the init function as the first argument.
+You may choose a different selector name as long as you specify it in the `.init()` function as the first argument.
 This is useful when creating multiple accordions on a page.
 Each instance must be unique.

 ```
 // Custom selector